-The present deliverable report, D1.11 'Initial Communication Kit', was produced as part of the activity carried out in work package 1 (WP1) 'Specification, Dissemination, Exploitation, Training and Communication' of the ModuLase project.
+The present deliverable report, D1.12 'Updated Communication Kit', was produced as part of work package 1 (WP1) 'Specification, Dissemination, Exploitation, Training and Communication' of the ModuLase project.

-An initial communication kit is being provided to the Commission within this D1.11 deliverable report.
-The content will be updated in the due course of the project, while the communication and dissemination material is being produced.
-The overall communication material will comprise narrative text, photographs, slides and any other suitable communication material.
+An initial communication kit was provided to the Commission within D1.11 deliverable report 'Initial Communication Kit', with the intention of updating the content in the due course of the project, while the communication and dissemination material is being produced.
+The overall communication material will comprise of narrative text, photographs, slides and any other suitable communication material.